Zero Degrees

 Cherkaoui, Sidi Larbi

-Sidi Larbi Cherkaoui’s debut as a choreographer was in 1999 with Andrew Wale’s contemporary musical Anonymous Society.
-Since then, he has made more than 20 fully-fledged choreographic pieces and picked up a slew of prestigious awards.
+Sidi Larbi Cherkaoui’s debut as a choreographer was in 1999 with Andrew Wale’s contemporary musical, Anonymous Society.
+Since then he has made over 50 full-fledged choreographic pieces and picked up a slew of awards, including two Olivier Awards, three Ballet Tanz awards for best choreographer (2008, 2011, 2017) and the Kairos Prize (2009) for his artistic vision and his quest for intercultural dialogue.

 Source: Eastman⎜Sidi Larbi Cherkaoui